Karcharoth/Keys-of-Orthanc/README.md

 # Future versions:
 Keys of Orthanc 1.0 will be the minimal form - players can climb down, take Saruman's Keys, climb up, go to the base of Orthanc, unlock it, and win.

-Keys of Orthanc 1.1 will have a dozen little features - a surface level that is either day or night, equippy chars, hidden treasure, simplified smithing, cannibalism, a host of stolen abilities from Sil-Q, and so on.
+Keys of Orthanc 1.1 will have a dozen little features - equippy chars, hidden treasure, simplified smithing, cannibalism, a host of stolen abilities from Sil-Q, and so on.

 Keys of Orthanc 1.2 will have the important thing - Orthanc can now be climbed, Gandalf rescued, you can climb down and escape by the gate.